 Peri-implantitis is an infectious disease that can lead to an inflammation of the gum and bone surrounding a dental implant.
 The inflammatory process causes bone to deteriorate, and the dental implant may become loose.
 Issues that can lead to Peri-implantitis include smoking, diabetes, a poor immune system, thin gums or exposed bones, and poor dental hygiene.

 For antibiotic therapy to save the dental implant, the infection must be caught early, but unfortunately, Peri-implantitis may evolve unnoticed and undetected for months or years.
-In this situation, Dr. Lamas and Dr. Gallardo have multitude of techniques, including a laser, to improve the health of the implant without the use of undergoing surgery.
+In this situation, Dr. Gallardo has a multitude of techniques, including a laser, to improve the health of the implant without the use of undergoing surgery.

 Signs of Peri-implantitis Include: